Azure/pixel_level_land_classification/batchai/train.md

 az batchai job show -n trainingjob --resource-group %AZURE_RESOURCE_GROUP%
 ```

-When the job status changes to "Finished", the training job is complete.
+When the job status indicated by "executionState" changes from "running" to "succeeded", the training job is complete.
 You can also monitor the standard output and error messages as they're produced using the following commands:
 ```
 az batchai job stream-file -d stdouterr -j trainingjob -n stdout.txt -g %AZURE_RESOURCE_GROUP% az batchai job stream-file -d stdouterr -j trainingjob -n stderr.txt -g %AZURE_RESOURCE_GROUP%